-2 high power outputs are available with PWM capability applying frequencies up to 25 kHz and of supplying a maximum continuous current of 26..50 A each channel.
-Please observe that our default maximum current level for each channel is set in accordance with Deutsch's current limit for the size AWG16 contacts in the Autosport 20-16 connector.
+2 power outputs are available with PWM capability applying frequencies up to 25 kHz and of supplying a maximum continuous current up to 50 A each channel.

+Please observe that our default maximum current level for each channel is set in accordance with the manufacturer's current limit for the size AWG20 contacts in the AMP connector.
 The driver stages can deliver significantly more current, but it is important to avoid overloading the wiring and contacts in the connector.

-WARNING: Do NOT connect any PWM output in parallel with any other output!
+WARNING: Do NOT connect the 2 PWM outputs in parallel!

-9.5.1 Half Bridge - Full Bridge
+9.3.1 Half Bridge - Full Bridge

-These PWM outputs are true half bridge drivers, having a top and bottom transistor.
+These two PWM outputs are true half bridge drivers, having a top and bottom transistor.
 Contrary to conventional outputs the PWM outputs are connected to ground when switched off.